-This study and paper is a part of the Statistic Sweden project called Organisation, Growth and Work.
-The overall objective in this paper, and also the Statistics Sweden project, is to contribute to the discussion about growth in the economy.
+The overall objective in this chapter is to contribute to the discussion about growth in the economy.
 This can be done in many ways.
-In this paper and project it is done by exploring measurements created by researchers with a focus on work organisation and competence development in work.
-Hopefully this paper will also spread knowledge of the EU project Measuring the Dynamics of Organisations and Work, Meadow, which provides an important guideline to the Swedish survey from Statistics Sweden.
+In this chapter it is done by exploring measurements created by researchers with a focus on work organisation and competence development in work.
+Hopefully this chapter will also spread knowledge of the EU project Measuring the Dynamics of Organisations and Work, Meadow, which provides an important guideline to the Swedish survey from Statistics Sweden.

-This paper aims to support the other studies in the Statistics Sweden project with background theory and descriptions of the measurements used.
+This chapter aims to support the other studies in the Statistics Sweden project with background theory and descriptions of the measurements used.
 It also aims to analyse the predictions of incidences of work organisation and competence development across industries in Swedish business sector.